 Like most young people in their teen years, I had the vague intention to do something useful in life but had no particular interest in the field of medicine.
 This changed when I underwent a long course of dental treatment to correct a malformation.
 Spending lots of time in a dental chair and a dental waiting room was the first introduction to the profession and really fired my interest.
-Seeing skilful and caring dentists turn grimaces of pain-filled faces into smiles of relief and improving the appearance and confidence of patients persuaded me to seek a career in the profession.
+Seeing skillful and caring dentists turn grimaces of pain-filled faces into smiles of relief and improving the appearance and confidence of patients persuaded me to seek a career in the profession.
 I have never regretted my decision.
 My work as a dentist among deprived communities in rural India gave me numerous opportunities to swiftly and dramatically improve people’s lives and I feel privileged to have been able to do so.

 My mother was a highly dedicated and successful teacher.
 She had high expectations of me and my siblings that we sought very hard to meet.
 I was a successful student throughout my school life with consistently excellent results.
 This academic dedication resulted in me gaining admission to the prestigious Government Dental College and Hospital, Ahmedabad, the entry for which is highly competitive.
 The College provided a very challenging and comprehensive dental education with early and frequent exposure to patients, I graduated in 2008.